nuxt/nuxt/docs/3.api/1.composables/use-lazy-fetch.md

 const { pending, data: posts } = await useLazyFetch('/api/posts')
 watch(posts, (newPosts) => {

-  // Because posts might start out null, you won't have access
+  // Because `posts` are null at the beginning, you won't have access
-  // to its contents immediately, but you can watch it.
+  // to their contents immediately, but you can watch them.
 })
 </script>
 ```